 Freedom House is a temporary home for survivors of persecution from around the world who are seeking asylum in the United States and Canada.
 Their mission, according to their website, is to uphold a principle inscribed on the base of the Statue of Liberty: to provide safety for those "yearning to breathe free."

 Global Ties Detroit is a 501(c)(3) nonprofit organization that hosts international exchange programs on behalf of the U.S. Department of State, the U.S. Agency for International Development (USAID), and other governmental organizations, universities, and think tanks that promote global exchange and citizen diplomacy.

 The Michigan-China Innovation Center is a non-profit organization building business ties and enhancing cooperation between Michigan and China.
 Founded in 2016 with a grant from the State of Michigan, they work in Michigan and in China to attract Chinese investment to Michigan, market Michigan in China, build relationships with individuals, businesses, business groups, and governmental units in China, and organize a wide variety of collaborations between Michigan and Chinese partners.

 The SITE (Study Intercultural Training Experience) Program is an internship opportunity for English-speaking teaching assistant in schools of Lombardy, Italy.
 It is an opportunity for students or recent graduates from US Universities who wish to get a better understanding of the Italian language and culture while assisting local teachers and getting professional training on teaching methods.
-Wayne State University has one spot each year for a student of Italian to participate in the SITE program; applications are through the Study Abroad office.
+Wayne State University has one spot each year for a student of Italian to participate in the SITE program.

 The TSE offers a variety of internship opportunities for students in Spain.
 Their programs put special emphasis on offering students a global immersion experience in Spain, specifically in the cities of Cuenca and A Coruña, which are their global training campuses.